verbb/formie/docs/guides/control-panel-admin/translating-forms-across-craft-sites.md

 Submissions store `siteId` so you know which site they came from.

-## Step 6 — What not to put in translation files
+## Step 6 — What Not to Put in Translation Files

 Form builder content does **not** belong in `translations/*/formie.php`: